 A talking fridge and virtual tutors

 With a slogan that reads "Make It Your Home", Homey encourages everyone to be creative and customise their home based on their personality and behaviours.
 It should be smart for you.
 Emile himself has the whole house full of smart gadgets.
 For instance, every day, Emile weighs in on a smart scale that is connected to Homey, which then also has full control of Emile's weight.
-If Emile should feel a little peckish and he hasn't managed to do his daily work out, he may then encounter problems.
-If Homey notices that he has exceeded his ideal weight and opens the refrigerator, an alarm goes off that jokingly calls him fat.
+If Emile would feel a little peckish and he hasn't managed to do his daily workout yet, he may then encounter some problems.
+When opening the refridgerator, an alarm goes off to make him aware of the fact that he shouldn't grab that snack after all.
 “There are unlimited ways of having fun, and being practical with smart gadgets, says Emile with a smirk.

 Finally Emile, are you scared of competition?